socfortress/LINUX-DETECT-UNAUTHORIZED-CRON-JOBS-COPILOT-ACTION/README.md

 ## Detect-Unauthorized-CronJobs.sh

-This script scans for suspicious cron jobs and systemd timers that reference non-standard paths, providing a JSON-formatted output for integration with security tools like OSSEC/Wazuh.
+This script scans for suspicious cron jobs and systemd timers that reference non-standard paths, providing a JSON-formatted output for integration with your SIEM.

 ### Overview